 Going out to eat?
 Use your hands!
-Your hands can be an always with you portion control guide.
+Your hands are an always with you portion control guide.
 Think of the size of your palm for meats, beans, eggs or fish; the size of your fist for fruits, vegetables, and starches; and your full thumb for fats like nut butters, avocado, oils, seeds, cheeses, and dressings.
-Now use the following plate recipe to properly portion your meals when eating out.
+Now use the following plate recipe to properly portion your meals when eating out

 All of this is cool, but I need a plan…